 The most common form is a pooling layer with filters of size 2×2 applied with a stride of 2 downsamples every depth slice in the input by 2 along both width and height, discarding 75% of the activations.
 The depth dimension remains unchanged.
 More generally, the pooling layer.

 Suppose an input volume had size [15x15x10] and we have 10 filters of size 2×2 and they are applied with a stride of 2.
 Therefore, the output volume size has spatial size (15 – 2 )/2 + 1 = [7x7x10].

 Padding in the pooling layer is very very rarely used when you do pooling.
 The pooling layer usually does not use any padding.
-So the most common value of P far is P equal Zero.
+So the most common value of P far is P equal to Zero.